-The AIP rewards employees based on BNS' performance on financial and customer metrics for the fiscal year and on individual performance, which has a significant impact on final awards.
+The AIP rewards employees based on BNS' performance on financial and customer/ESG metrics for the fiscal year and on individual performance, which has a significant impact on final awards.
 The AIP includes risk-adjusted measures that reflect the full range of potential risks.
-The aggregate AIP pool is determined based on BNS' achievement on a scorecard of all-Bank measures: NIACS, operating leverage and customer goals, and may be adjusted based on a Strategic & Operational Modifier and for performance relative to peers, as well as a discretionary risk adjustment that is approved by the Parent Board after considering performance against BNS' Risk Appetite Framework.
+The aggregate AIP pool is determined based on BNS' achievement on a scorecard of all-Bank measures: NIACS, operating leverage and customer/ESG goals, and may be adjusted based on application of a Modifier which considers measures beyond the core financial and customer/ESG metrics, performance relative to our peers against key metrics such as net income growth, EPS growth, revenue growth and operating leverage, achievement of other strategic initiatives relative to peers, as well as a discretionary risk adjustment that is approved by the Parent Board after considering performance against BNS' Risk Appetite Framework.

 The GBMIP rewards eligible employees of GBM for the achievement of GBM's overall and business line objectives.
-The aggregate GBMIP pool is determined based on GBM's NIBBT and NIAT, adjusted for performance relative to peers and overall BNS performance, as well as a discretionary risk adjustment that is approved by the BNS HCOB after considering performance against BNS' Risk Appetite Framework.
+The aggregate GBMIP pool is determined based on a pre-determined target pool for each GBM business line.
+The preliminary GBMIP funding is adjusted according to year-over-year performance of business line Net Income Before Bonus and Tax ("NIBBT"), GBM's overall Net Income After Tax ("NIAT") plan, overall GBM Internal Controls Index score, GBM's performance relative to Canadian wholesale banking peers and overall BNS performance, and caps and floors incorporated into the funding model to minimise undue volatility, as well as a discretionary risk adjustment that is approved by the BNS HCOB after considering performance against BNS' Risk Appetite Framework.
 Individual awards consider individual and business line performance, as well as market positioning and the pool of funds available.